brewchetta/pair-programming-challenges-061520/05-active-record-flitter/README.md

 # Flitter

 We're building the backend for a Twitter clone named Flitter!
+Once this repo has been cloned down, make sure to `bundle install`.

 ## User